sheminusminus/ben/resources.md

 you should be able to test any/all of this on your own machine first, but good practice to test it remotely to make sure everything works as expected

 ###npm module tutorial
-- you don't have to actually publish anything, but strongly recommended doing this to understand creating node projects: https://quickleft.com/blog/creating-and-publishing-a-node-js-module/
+- you don't have to actually publish anything, but strongly recommend doing this to understand creating node projects: https://quickleft.com/blog/creating-and-publishing-a-node-js-module/

 ###to download the foundation library through npm and add it to your project's package.json file: